-- A. Existing Level III providers West Virginia University Hospitals, Inc., Charleston Area Medical Center and Cabell Huntington Hospital may apply for NICU Level IV without addressing the requirements of this section, unless the proposal involves adding beds to their hospital license.
+- A. Only the three existing Level III NICU hospitals at the time of approval of this standard West Virginia University Hospitals, Inc. (Morgantown), Charleston Area Medical Center Women and Children's Hospital (Charleston) and Cabell Huntington Hospital, Inc. (Huntington) may apply for NICU Level IV without addressing the requirements of this section, unless the proposal involves adding beds to their hospital license.
 If the proposal adds licensed beds, Section C below must be addressed.
-Applications for NICU Level IV providers will be limited to these three hospitals. - B. Applicants for NICU Level II and Level III must demonstrate that: - 1.
+Applications for NICU Level IV providers will be limited to these three licensed hospitals. - B. Applicants for NICU Level II and Level III must demonstrate that: - 1.
 There is an unmet need for the proposed NICU service, that the proposed service will not have a negative impact on current providers of the service, and that the proposed service is the most cost-effective alternative; - 2.
 It can delineate the service area by documenting the expected areas from which the facility is expected to draw patients.
 The applicant may submit testimony or documentation on the expected service area, based upon national data or statistics, or upon projections generally relied upon by professionals engaged in health planning or the development of health services; - 3.
 It can document the expected number of days for the services to be provided by the facility for the population within the service area; - 4.
 It can document the number of existing providers within the service area, as provided by the Authority, and the number of NICU days by existing providers in the service area based on the most recent uniform report(s) on file with the Authority;